 Submitting completed form works best from desktops.
 On mobile devices/tablets: MUST OPEN in Adobe Acrobat Reader App.

 (Download free Adobe Acrobat Reader from the App Store or Google Play Store.)

 In the state of California physicians are not subject to any general state or local laws or statutes that dictate a required time frame for medical records retention.

 Although, physicians who contract with various government health plans can be required to maintain their records for a specific time period.
 The following require a medical provider to maintain records for 3-years: Welfare and Institutions Code section 14124.1, Health and Safety Code section 1797.98(e), and Health and Safety Code section 11191.

 Additionally, the following entities impose varying time frames: HMO medical records be retained for a minimum of 2 years to comply with the Knox-Keene Act, qualified medical evaluators must maintain medical-legal reports for Workers' Compensation Cases for 5 years and medical clinics licensed under section 1205 of the Health and Safety Code section 123145 requires records to be retained for 7 years.

-It is important to refer to the state medical board or medical or hospital association regarding suggested guidelines in order to implement appropriate procedures for your practice or facility.
+It is important to refer to the state medical board or medical or hospital association regarding current suggested guidelines in order to implement appropriate procedures for your practice or facility.

 California medical malpractice insurance policies may automatically provide coverage for such administrative responsibilities or coverage may be an option available upon request.
 It is important to evaluate the policy in comparison to your exposure and responsibilities.
 California medical professional liability insurance policies can also provide coverage for your practice or facility due to data breach of medical records or cyber liability.